nihaotian1/nihaotian.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        # Use this area to speak to your mission.
-I'm a research scientist in the Moonshot team at DeepMind.
-I blog about machine learning, deep learning, and moonshots.
-        # I apply a range of qualitative and quantitative methods to comprehensively investigate the role of science and technology in the economy.
         I am an undergraduate student at Beihang University, majoring in Computer Science.
 I have a strong interest in Artificial Intelligence, with a focus on developing a world model that can understand and generate content accordingly.
 My research interests include Multimodal Learning (including alignment, learning theory, and MLLMs) and Generative Models (particularly Diffusions).

         Please reach out to collaborate 😃